int02h/ring-buffer/README.md

 ### Installation

 There is no Maven artifact for this simple library.
 Current implementation of ring buffer is only one file.
-Just copy it to you project sources and begin to use.
+Just copy it to your project sources and begin to use.
 Good luck!

 [1]: https://en.wikipedia.org/wiki/Circular_buffer